 It is easy to just imagine augmented humans living beside the biological ones, heck we already kinda have that in our civilization, but what I once imagined as fighting for competitiveness in the labor market filled with augmented, faster versions of ourselves is turning into a vision of a world where no work is necessary and humans are simply chasing mastery of skills, mindfulness and quality of life to experience meaning in their lives in a some post-capitalist AGI driven era of abundance.
 The reason for this again is that AGI could maybe progress much faster than we do, and the speed of that progression could be the thing that will dictate the length of the coming transitions, eventually even eliminating the need for humans to compete with AI.

 The question we likely mostly fear is becoming more relevant and more in our hands than ever - “What do we want this world to be”.
 Since the start of the industrial age, we have collectively rolled a wheel that is hard to stop, in the direction we are unsure we want to go in.
-We are already in a time where going back is not an option, we can only slow down if we actually try to.
+We are already in a stage where going back is not an option, we can only slow down if we actually try to.
 There is some poetic beauty in the fact that we are collectively deciding the direction of our civilization.
 The sad thing is that the main driver and deciding element in our collective journey is system inertia.

 As we pass these milestones where computers are surpassing us, we also gain a humbler perspective of the world around us but also learn ways to, like in Chess and Go, enjoy the things in which we are surpassed.
 As you can see we did not stop playing Chess just because computers are better than us, if anything, we learned to appreciate the human way of playing it more.
 Bit by bit we are moving away from a world where we need to think about ourselves as the best, smartest, most unique beings around.